 When you first start out, owning a nut tool can be one of your best decisions ever.
 Why?
-Because you can earn "booty" gear to add to your rack (these are nuts left behind from other parties).
+Because you can earn "booty gear" to add to your rack; these are nuts left behind from other climbers.
 You'll also need that nut tool to save your own gear from becoming booty for the next group.

 Starting out with a set of nuts is great for learning about crack constrictions and the management of gear.
 A typical set of nuts consists of 10 - 13 pieces from about 0.5cm to 3cm in width.

 Grabbing a set with standard sizes will cover a variety of nut placements.
 Standard sets include:

 You can also get complete sets, which often include micronuts or larger nuts.
 My favourite has been the Black Diamond Pro Stopper Set with the addition of micronuts and movable wires that can be squeezed onto the occasional carrot bolt.
 If you're climbing down at Arapiles, I found this set the most useful.

 If you’re not ready to purchase cams, consider grabbing a set of hexes instead.